-With this understanding, H Schenck has revolved his process and work around the idea that he is mud, what he makes is mud, the people around him are mud, and we are all connected.
-He has collected soil samples throughout the Midwest, from Texas to Wisconsin.
-The majority of H’s work reflects images and materials from these regions, based on his specific “mud” travels.
+He has revolved his process and work around the idea that he is mud, what he makes is mud, the people around him are mud, and we are all connected.

-Esther Rose is an educator working within the DFW area.
-Born in Chicago, Illinois, Esther was raised to believe that education is key to understanding and that contrasts of differences demonstrate the beauty in humanity.
-Esther received her degree in Education with a Fine Arts Concentration from Bradley University.
+Esther Rose is an educator / artist working in the Chicagoland area.
+Esther was raised to believe that education is key to understanding and that contrasts of differences demonstrate the beauty in humanity.
+Esther has a Bachelor Degree in Education with a Fine Arts Concentration from Bradley University.
 As well as a formal educator, Esther has worked with various artists on realizing and implementing their visions into realities.

 Education provides an avenue to explore, question, and discuss our world's intricacies.
 It has always been Esther's mission to provide students with tools that enable them to be successful and contributing members of society.
 Focusing on humanity's mud, she brings a macro scale idea into a series of micro contributions that glaze the surface of what it means to be human.